 To be useful, students' records must be accurate and complete.
 The officials who maintain them are those in charge of the functions reflected in the records and the offices where the records are kept.
-These ordinarily include the Registrar, as well as certain officers of HGSE, including, for example, the Academic Dean, The Associate Dean for Academic Programs, Program Directors or Co-Chairs, Concentration Co-Chairs, Program Assistant Directors, Program Coordinators, Concentration Coordinators, the Director of Admissions, the Senior Associate Director of Student Affairs, the Director of Financial Aid, and the Associate Dean for Enrollment and Student Services.
+These ordinarily include the Registrar, as well as certain officers of HGSE, including, for example, the Academic Dean, The Director for Master's Studies or Director for Doctoral Studies, Program Directors or Co-Chairs, Concentration Co-Chairs, Program Assistant Directors, Program Coordinators, Concentration Coordinators, the Director of Admissions, the Director of Student Affairs Operations, the Director of Financial Aid, and the Senior Associate Director for Student Support Services.
 All students have access to their own education records and may contribute to them if they feel there is need for clarification.

 Students wishing access to their education records should contact HGSE Office of the Registrar.
 Ordinarily, students are asked to submit a written request that identifies the specific record or records they wish to inspect.
 Access will be given within 45 days from the receipt of the request.
-When a record contains information about more than one student, the student requesting access may inspect and review only the portion of the record relating to him or her.
+When a record contains information about more than one student, the student requesting access may inspect and review only the portion of the record relating to them.
 Students also are not permitted to view letters and statements of recommendation to which they waived their right of access, or that were placed in their file before January 1, 1975.